idalbo/data_engineering_zoomcamp_project/README.md

 ### airflow

-The following steps will guide you through the initiation and deployment of a local airflow image that will allow you to run the entire orchestration, with the condition that you have an active GCP account (if you don't and would like to have one, please follow these steps: https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_1_basics_n_setup/1_terraform_gcp).
+The following steps will guide you through the initiation and deployment of a local airflow image that will allow you to run the entire orchestration, with the condition that you have an active GCP account.
+If you don't have a GCP account and you would like to follow along completelly, please follow [this link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/1_terraform_gcp/2_gcp_overview.md), you will get 300$ for three months usage.

 #### prerequisites

-You should have a Google Cloud Platform subscription and create a service account with the following permissions:
+You should have a Google Cloud Platform subscription and create a `service account` with the following permissions:

 * BigQuery Admin
 * BigQuery Data Editor